[00:22] <minddog>

 [01:06] [Neovanglist] yea, totally

-[01:07] [Neovanglist] will you be following the LainOS project in the future?
+[01:07] [Neovanglist] will you be following the LainOS project

 [01:07] <minddog> yes, very interested